bocoup/deployment-workflow/deploy/README.md

 ([appservers group](#group-variables)):

-* When a commit is deployed, the Nginx-served public directory is automatically symlinked to a sha-named Git repository clone that has that specific commit (or ref, eg. master) checked out.
-This requires the commit-to-be-checked-out to be pushed to the configured Git repository before deployment.
+* When a commit is deployed, the Nginx-served public directory is automatically symlinked to a sha-named Git repository directory that has that specific commit (or ref, eg. master) checked out.
+This requires the commit-to-be- checked-out to be pushed to the configured Git repository before deployment.
 * When a commit is deployed, building is automatically done after the Git repository is cloned, but before the website or web app is made "live."
 If a commit has already been deployed (eg. when reverting to a previous version),